aleksandrshaulskyi/chat-logging/README.md

 Might be worth noticing that in probably 90% of times I would utilize stack used for metrics in this project - Open Telemetry | Prometheus | Grafana with Loki.
-It is more light weight and also more modern solution.
+It is more light weight, more modern and easier-to-implement solution.
 And you would probably use it for metrics anyway so.

 ## Stage.